 2. Landscaping and Lawn Care

-If you enjoy working outdoors during the summer months, you can make good money with lawn care business.
+If you enjoy working outdoors during the summer months, you can make good money with a landscaping business.
 You don’t need a lot of equipment to get started with small or basic jobs, the hours are flexible, and you can set your own rates.

 Good service and reliability are the keys to success.
 To start, canvas your neighborhood to find your first clients with flyers and back this up with social media accounts for the same areas.
 You can also post to Craiglist and take advantage of bulletin boards at local businesses and organizations.
 There are plenty of people who need these services, so finding your first few clients is relatively easy.

-You’ll need a lawnmower and some basic yard tools to start.
+You’ll just need a lawnmower and some basic yard tools to start a lawn care and landscaping business.
 As you begin making money, you can purchase more tools and equipment to take on bigger projects or offer a wider variety of services.
 Overall, this is one of the best outdoor side hustles.